ENKI RedTeam CTF

 Solving It Myself

+The service was structured with a Next frontend serving the web interface and a Flask + Redis backend that wasn't exposed externally.
 I had completed most of the source code analysis.
-The conclusion: I needed to get Next to send an internal request to a specific Python endpoint.
+The conclusion: I needed to get Next to send an internal request to a specific Flask endpoint.
 But how exactly?
-The source code had carefully written defensive code that seemed airtight.
+Every path in the source code that made internal calls seemed off-limits.

 I got stuck there.
 Six hours passed.
 It was 5 PM.